 Personal partnerships and business partnerships have a lot in common.
-But, unlike a spring fling, a small business partnership is founded on the promise of long-term success.
+As with many types of relationships, a small business partnership is founded on the promise of long-term success.

-Partnerships combine the unique skills of each business partner to create an intellectual synergy that benefits everyone.
-What one partner lacks, another brings to the table—this way, complementary skillsets can compensate where one’s might be inadequate.
+Partnerships work by combining the unique skills of each business partner to create an intellectual synergy that benefits everyone.
+What one partner lacks, another brings to the table.
+This way, one partner’s skill set can compensate when another’s might be lacking.

-Forming a partnership sounds like an easy decision, right?
-However, starting a partnership should not be taken lightly.
-Like marriages, many partnerships end in divorce.
+Forming a partnership may seem like an easy decision, but forging one shouldn’t be taken lightly.
+As with marriages, partnerships can end poorly.

-But if you feel confident that you’ve found “the one” for starting a small business partnership with, then you need to first decide on the basic corporate structure of your company.
+If you feel confident you’ve found the right person to form a small business partnership, you need to determine the basic corporate structure of your company.

-When we’re asked, “what is a business partnership”, our first response is to throw back another question: what kind of business partnership do you have?
-Here are the three most common partnership business types:
+When we’re asked, “What is a partnership business?” our first response is another question: What kind of business partnership do you have?

-General partnerships are formed when all partners accept mutual responsibility for the company’s debts and operations.
-By contrast, limited partnerships involved varying levels of involvement, with some partners taking a more hands-on role in operations while others simply stay on as investors.
+General partnerships require all partners to accept mutual responsibility for the company’s debts and operations.
+In contrast, limited partnerships involved varying levels of involvement, with some partners taking a more hands-on role in operations and others acting as passive investors.

-Limited liability partnerships are slightly more complex.
-These arrangements limit each partner’s degree of personal financial responsibility so that they’re only partially responsible for and vulnerable to the debts and legal obligations of the company.
+LLPs are more complex.
+These arrangements limit each partner’s degree of personal financial responsibility so that they’re only partially responsible for the debts and obligations of the company.

 A partnership in business implies that the debts and liabilities of the company are the mutual responsibility of the involved partners.
-To prevent downstream conflict, discuss each of your sensitivities to debt—how much debt and risk are acceptable, and how much are you comfortable being liable for?
+To prevent any conflict later on, discuss each of your sensitivities to debt, particularly:

 Partnerships and Taxes

-We are often asked “how do business partnerships work” when it comes to taxes.
-Like sole proprietorships, partnerships do not have to pay small business taxes.
-Instead, Form 1065 is used to report business expenses and income to the IRS, but only the value of each partner’s share of the company is taxed at the personal level.
+Instead, partnerships use Form 1065 to report business expenses and income to the Internal Revenue Service, but only the value of each partner’s share of the company is taxed at the personal level.

 Why Form a Partnership?

-Better yet, general partnerships as “pass-through” entities, which implies that the individual partners themselves are the ones who are taxed—not the company.
+- General partnerships are “pass-through” entities, meaning the individual partners themselves are the ones who are taxed, not the company.
 This makes filing income taxes more streamlined than it would be under a corporate structure.

-One often overlooked benefit of forming a business partnership rather than a corporation is that the prospect of becoming a partner is seen as attractive to many employees.
-For instance, associate jobs in LLP law firms are highly competitive due to the potential for upward mobility within the organization.
+- One often overlooked benefit of forming a business partnership rather than a corporation is that the prospect of becoming a partner in a business is seen as attractive to many employees.
+For instance, associate jobs in LLP law firms are highly competitive due to the potential for upward mobility within the partnership organizational structure.

 The Drawbacks of a Partnership